Zvord/cimulator/memory-bank/activeContext.md

 - Modified the CLI module to save the output of validate and simulate commands to files instead of printing to the terminal
   - Added --output/-o option to both commands to specify the output file path
   - Updated tests to verify the new behavior
+- Improved reference tag handling to resolve references after all includes are processed
+  - Modified the loader.py file to delay reference resolution until after all includes are resolved
+  - Updated the test_reference_tag.py file to account for the new behavior
+  - Verified that references across included files are now resolved correctly

 ## Active Decisions
 1. **Documentation Structure**: Organizing the memory bank with clear separation of concerns: